-On this section you will list all the expenses you will incur and provide an indication of your expected results will be in terms of new customers, sales.
+In this section, you will list all the expenses you will incur and provide an indication of your expected results will be in terms of new customers, sales.
 The idea of a financial projection is to define which promotional expenses and other marketing executions you expect will give your organisation the highest Life Time Value (LTV) and your marketing Return on Investment (ROI).
 This section should also set you on the task of writing down your set of goals (e.g., your goals for your referral program) for which your company should strive.

 UPDATING YOUR STRATEGIC MARKETING PLAN TEMPLATE